premish1806/Exp-2/README.md

 Data types in C++

 ## Aim:
- to understand the concept of data type sizes in C++ and to explore the behavior of static and non-static variables within a function.
+ To understand the concept of data type sizes in C++ and to explore the behavior of static variables in c++.

 ## Software Used:
 - Dev c++